wspawned/tutorials_HTML_n_CSS/README.md

 # Introduction
-* Inline n Block Elements
+* Inline and Block Elements
     * Inline elements cant have some style properties that blocks have such as height and weight.
 However they can be identified like block such as :
     ```
     <b style="